 One of the big areas of concern some visitors and newcomers to the UAE have is the observance of the Holy Month of Ramadan.

 It can be confusing if you are new to Islam and have never experienced Ramadan before.
-No one wants to deliberately offend anyone in their host country, so there are just a few things we can do as visitors and expats living in the UAE to show respect and understanding at this time of year.
+No one wants to offend anyone in their host country deliberately, so there are just a few things we can do as visitors and expats living in the UAE to show respect and understanding at this time of year.

 What is Ramadan?